ittner/newslinkrss/README.md

 # Intended audience (and a rant)

 This script is mostly intended to technically versed people using some kind of Unix operating system (e.g. Linux).
-I was planning to write some detailed documentation but gave I just up.
+I was planning to write a detailed documentation but I just gave up.
 There is no much hope of making it friendly to casual users when every use case requires complex command lines, abuse of regular expressions, timefmt strings, XPath, etc.

+## The Rant

-Everything would be just easier if websites simply provided clean and complete RSS or Atom feeds, but these are becoming rarer every day.
+Everything would be just easier if websites simply provided clean and complete RSS or Atom feeds, but these sites are becoming rarer every day.
 Most sites just assume we want to follow them through social media (and that we *use* social media!) while giving away privacy and submitting ourselves to tracking and personal data collection in exchange for timelines algorithmically optimized to improve "engagement" with advertisers.

-I'm still resisting and wrote lots of feed scrapers/filters in the last 10 or so years; newslinkrss is one that replaced several of these ad-hoc filters by centralizing some very common pieces of code and is polished enough to be published.
+I'm still resisting and wrote lots of feed scrapers/filters in the last 10 or so years; newslinkrss is one that replaced several of these ad-hoc filters by centralizing some very common pieces of code and it is polished enough to be published.